 5. Europe and the Balkans

-The next speaker was Ali Sabancı, who was introduced as the President of the Young Entrepreneurs Association of DEIK and the creater of the PEGASUS Airline.
+The next speaker was Ali Sabancı, who was introduced as the President of the Young Entrepreneurs Association of DEIK and the creator of the PEGASUS Airline.
 Sabancı said that he knows all about the diaspora since he studied and worked abroad in Germany and America and suggested that the diaspora Turks should invest in Turkey rather than returning home.
 Sabancı also gave some figures related to Turkish experience stating that Turks were 5th in Facebook usage.

-Ali Beba, the head of the School of Entrepreneurship at Hong Kong Technology Universiy, said that his wife was among the top managers at Pepsi Cola and talked about the successes of Turkish entrepreneurs abroad.
-Hüsnu Özyeğin spoke about his life in the United States, where he received an MBA at Harvard University while operating a small eatery and made several recommendations, including an advice that Turks abroad should send their children and grandchildren to universities in Turkey and provide funds to build quarters for girls.
+Ali Beba, the head of the School of Entrepreneurship at Hong Kong Technology University, said that his wife was among the top managers at Pepsi Cola and talked about the successes of Turkish entrepreneurs abroad.
+Hüsnu Özyeğin spoke about his life in the United States, where he received an MBA at Harvard University while operating a small eatery and made several recommendations, including advice that Turks abroad should send their children and grandchildren to universities in Turkey and provide funds to build quarters for girls.